v1kt0r1337/MM6-Weapon-Effects/README.md

 # Might and Magic 6 Weapon effects

 This is an improved port of my mod [MMMerge Weapon Effects](https://github.com/v1kt0r1337/MMMerge-Weapon-Effects) a mod which was made with Might and Magic VI in mind.
-The screenshots below are from the original mod, but you get a gist of how this works in Might and Magic VI

 ## Purpose
 The purpose of this mod is to give the weapon types a more disctinct feel, and make might more on par with offensive magic.